javanhut/Vem/docs/tutorial.md

 ### Prerequisites

-Before installing ProjectVem, ensure you have:
+Before installing Vem, ensure you have:

 1. **Go 1.25.3 or later**: Download from [golang.org](https://golang.org/dl/)
 2. **Git**: For cloning the repository